adamnew123456/USM/README.txt

 The first one is easy - compile everything into ~/bin or something of that nature.

-The second one is harder - the way that the directory structure is designed under the FHS makes knowing who owns what file and what programs there are tricky.
+The second one is harder - the way that the directory structure is designed under the FHS makes knowing who owns what file and what programs are installed difficult.
+Package managers handle this on a system level, but all I really needed was an organizational tool that worked as a limited user.

-People have tried to solve this issue before - GoboLinux, for example.
-However, my experience with Rootless GoboLinux has been... less than stellar.
-It requires extensive bootstrapping, when all I really wanted to do was to organize the stuff I compile.

 Thus, the User Software Manager.